mahtokamal/Computer_Networks_Concepts/README.md

 # Computer_Networks_Concepts
 Computer Network Basics.
-Thid tutorial projects is still under work in progress.
+This tutorial projects is still under work in progress.